AldieNightStar/el_js/README.md

     // Will completely remove the scene
     api.stop();

+    // Change scene code to some another API call
+    // Will reload then call that function
+    // New function will replace old one api.change(api => {
+        api.appendLn(elText("Hi there"))
+        api.clear();
+    })

     // Will add a timer to the scene
     // Timer will remain working until clear/stop let timer = api.timer(ms, callback);
     timer.stop(); // Stop the timer manually;
     timer.count(); // Get ticks done by timer counter })

+// Get the same api here
+scene.api
 ```